jsbots/AutoFish/README.md

 ## Known issues :hammer:
 - Whitelist works properly only with standard 16:9 resolutions (if you use **ultrawide monitor**, switch to 16:9 windowed mode)
-- The bot might not work properly for some **graphics cards**, might be solved by updating drivers.
 - The bot might not work properly if you have **latency issues**.

 ## Download :open_file_folder: